 Your audience is diverse, and your rewards should be equally varied.
-Don’t apply blanket, cookie-cutter rewards across all customer types — segment your customers into different audiences and reward them according to their unique demographics, psychographics and consumer habits.
+Don’t apply blanket, cookie-cutter rewards across all customer types — segment your customers into different audiences and reward them according to their unique demographics, psychographics and behaviors habits.
 They will thank you for treating them as individuals.

 Call for Enrollment

 Once your loyalty program is off the ground, you have to get your customers involved.
-Use your website, your newsletter and your in-store interactions to fill the loyalty funnel and enroll customers.
+Use your website, your newsletter, and your in-store interactions to fill the loyalty funnel and enroll customers.
 Make the enrollment process simple and painless, and the enroll callouts clear and direct.
 And don’t be afraid to offer your first rewards for sign-ups.

 Close the Loop

 80% of American customers are satisfied with the customer service currently provided by their businesses (American Express).